asamallab/TMRvsBioLogic/README.md

 # TMRvsBioLogic
 This repository is associated with the manuscript: <br>
-Priyotosh Sil, Olivier C. Martin*, and Areejit Samal*, [<i> Simple threshold-based Boolean rules fall short in capturing biological regulatory network dynamics </i>](https://doi.org/10.1088/1742-5468/ae4588), Journal of Statistical Mechanics: Theory and Experiment, 2026(2):023502 (2026). <br>
+Priyotosh Sil, Olivier C. Martin*, and Areejit Samal*, [<i> A systematic evaluation of simple threshold-based Boolean rules for modeling gene regulatory networks </i>](https://doi.org/10.1088/1742-5468/ae4588), Journal of Statistical Mechanics: Theory and Experiment, 2026(2):023502 (2026). <br>
 (* Corresponding authors)
 <br>